 SH: “I came up with 80% of the instrumental in June 2019 […] and just played it for Sydney [recently].”

 SL: Wow, that’s old!
 Usually, I just ask Shaq if there’s anything he’s been working on. he’ll put it in a folder, labeled all nicely.I was sitting on the floor in my bedroom when I started writing [the lyrics].
 I had headphones on and came up with the first line.
 Then, I sat on it for a really long time.
 I couldn’t come up with lyrics for the chorus.”

 SH: “Then I think we wrote the lyrics for the first verse [together], and we wrote rest in the car one time on the way home from Delta to White Rock.”

-As for the production, Headley says he’s comfortable starting with any piece of the arrangement that happens to inspire him first.
-“First Impressions” started with the main electric piano sample, from which Headley all of a sudden got a comprehensive arrangement idea.
+As for the production, Shaq says he’s comfortable starting with any piece of the arrangement that happens to inspire him first.
+“First Impressions” started with the main electric piano sample, from which Shaq all of a sudden got a comprehensive arrangement idea.

 The beat resembles early-to-mid-career Drake or early-2010s pop that looked back longingly at the 80s.
-But Headley wants to avoid falling straight into a cliche:
+But Shaq wants to avoid falling straight into a cliche:

 SH: “I steer clear of the four-on-the-floor dance beat.
 It’s so overdone at this point.
 But that was instantly what I heard.
 I’ll hear a sound and then the entire instrumental will pop into my head.”